diantonioandrea/CLIbrary/docs.md

 *listCh* stands for *List Choice* as this function returns the choosen element from a list.

 The handler for this function makes use of the following parameters:
+* Strings.
+	* request: The prompt to the user.
+	* added: A set of characters to be automatically added to the prompt.
+* Lists.
-* list, list: The list from which the element gets choosen.
+	* list: The list from which the element gets choosen.
-* request, str: The prompt to the user.

 ## Outputs